daneedk/com.uc.heimdall/APPSTORE.md

 ## Changes for current version 1.0.20
 * Added 'Sensor tripped in Alarmstate' trigger flow card

-An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)
+An extensive changelog is available [here](https://community.athom.com/t/134/3) More detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)

 ## Donate
 If you like the app, consider buying me a beer!